stcorp/muninn/README.rst

 Muninn is distributed as a source distribution created using setuptools version 0.6.
 It can be installed in several ways, for example using pip or by invoking setup.py manually.
-Installation using setup.py requires super user privileges in most cases.
+Installation using setup.py with the default prefix will often require super user privileges.

 Using pip: ::